Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 ### Motivation

 Today we are going to learn about functions.
 In computer science terms, Python functions are known as subroutines. **Subroutines** are defined as a sequence of instructions that perform a specific task, packaged together as a unit (i.e. a small independent piece of code).
-We'll be talking all about how to define and use functions today; however, it's important to know why we want to use functions.
+We'll be talking all about how to define and use functions today.
+However, it's important to know why we want to use functions.

 Our first reason for using functions is *reusability*, and stems from an idea called **Don't Repeat Yourself**, or **DRY** for short.
-The concept of DRY boils down to the idea that we want to be as concise as possible when writing code; we don't want to write unnecessary instructions.
+The concept of DRY boils down to the idea that we want to be as concise as possible when writing code - we don't want to write unnecessary instructions.
 Part of this, as explicitly addressed by DRY, is not wanting to repeat the same or similar instructions over and over.
-Functions allow us to achieve this goal by giving us a tool in which we can wrap up a set of instructions into a single independent unit.
+Functions allow us to achieve this goal by giving us a tool that we can use to wrap up a set of instructions into a single independent unit.
 That independent unit can then be used to perform a specific task over and over, without needing to rewrite those instructions.
 They are written just once, in the function.

 The second reason we want to use functions is *abstraction*.
 Consider a function that we've used already, `type()`.
 To use it we needed to know: